This information sheet gives you information you need to apply for a party to give you documents.

 You can ask another participant to give you a copy of:

-If they don’t, you can apply to the Tribunal.
+If they don’t, you can apply for a party to give you documents.

 You must ask the other party to give you the documents.
 Only apply if they refuse.